Page last updated June 1, 2020 - 3:30 p.m.

 - If you need documentation of the sales tax exemption extension, please use the department’s

 Online Customer Service Center to submit a question.
-If your religious organization’s sales tax exemption certificate is due to expire on March 31, 2020, the Department of Revenue is issuing an extension letter.
-If documentation is needed, religious organizations are encouraged to contact their parent institutions to obtain the extension letter.
+If your organization’s sales tax exemption certificate is due to expire and you have not received your renewal information, the

 Waiver of In-Person Service of Legal Action Requirement